fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 Data Graph
 ==========

-To distribute data between nodes bt_py uses a Data Graph instead of a blackboard implementation as it is used in bt_cpp and other implementations.
+To distribute data between nodes, bt_py uses a Data Graph instead of a blackboard implementation as it is used in bt_cpp and other implementations.

 This means that data needs to be explicitly wired between Inputs and Outputs of the individual nodes, but you don't need to worry about which entries are in your blackboard at a certain time.

-To wire Data draw a graph edge from an input to an output or vice versa.
+To wire Data, draw a graph edge from an input to an output or vice versa.
 While both Inputs and Outputs can have multiple connections at the same time, allowing for complex information flow in the tree, Inputs need to have at least one connection for the tree to start execution, as ticking a node without a set Input would lead to undefined behavior.